jerobado/Study/Machine Learning/How to think about machine learning algorithms.md

 ### Recommendations
 - if you want to recommend something such as "next item" to buy, "next video" to watch or "next song" to listen

+### Data Generation
+- if you want to generate data such as images, videos, articles, posts, etc.

 # Resources
 - [Most Common Types of Machine Learning Problems](https://vitalflux.com/most-common-types-machine-learning-problems/)